Email Accessibility Audits: Engineering Inclusive Transactional Systems

 <style>blocks in<head>if not inlined; collapses empty<td>cells, breaking screen reader table navigation. - Outlook (Windows): Ignores

-role="presentation"on nested tables, causing NVDA to announce decorative layout as data tables.
+role="presentation"on nested tables in some versions, causing NVDA to announce decorative layout cells as data table content. - Apple Mail: Respects

-To audit what the client actually receives, intercept the rendered payload and parse it against a DOM snapshot:
+To audit what the client actually receives, parse the compiled HTML against known accessibility rules:

 // audit-dom.js